Knightflare15/Tetris/MASTER_README.md

 - bot runtime state;
 - deterministic action scheduling inside the same tick system.

+What to understand:

+- The practice bot is not ML-based; it is a rules-driven participant living inside the same simulation rules as a human-controlled player.
+- That makes it useful for gameplay practice and also for exercising engine paths consistently.

 This is not a machine-learning bot.
 It is rules/heuristics driven.

 ### 4.20 Logging